daveaditya/CSCI_572_IR/hw2/README.md

 These statistics should be collated and submitted as a plain text file whose name is CrawlReport_NewsSite.txt, following the format given in Appendix A at the end of this document.
-Make sure you understand the crawler code and required output before you commence collating these statistics.
+Make sure you understand the crawler code and required to be output before you commence collating these statistics.
 For efficient crawling it is a good idea to have multiple crawling threads.
 You are required to use multiple threads in this exercise.

 crawler4j supports multi-threading and our examples show setting the number of crawlers to seven (see the line in the code int numberOfCrawlers = 7;).
 However, if you do a naive implementation the threads will trample on each other when outputting to your statistics collection files.
-Therefore you need to be a bit smarter about how to collect the statistics, and crawler4j documentation has a good example of how to do this.
+Therefore, you need to be a bit smarter about how to collect the statistics, and crawler4j documentation has a good example of how to do this.

 ### Rubrics